geforcesong/re_name/README.md

 #### optional parameters

-    -p --preview This will not update file name, give a chance to review your changes --ext        Specify the file types you want to update -s --suffix  Will append suffix. # stands for the sequence for file list
+    -f --file This will make changes on file(s), you can only review the changes without this --ext        Specify the file types you want to update -s --suffix  Will append suffix. # stands for the sequence for file list